Table of Contents

 How and Why Scars Form: The Basics of Skin Regeneration

-When your body is in “healing mode”, however, it strives to correct the problem as quickly as possible.
-Collagen production is kicked into high gear and cell generation becomes rapid and irregular.
-The result is scar tissue; a disorganized framework of new skin cells that differs from healthy skin in texture and appearance.
+Scarring is your body’s natural response to an emergency.
+When tissue is damaged, your body acts instinctively to treat the injury.
+Skin regeneration is an ongoing process where fibroblasts produce a uniform framework of collagen.
+When your body is in “healing mode,” however, it strives to correct the problem as quickly as possible.
+Collagen production is kicked into high gear, and cell generation becomes rapid and irregular.
+The result is scar tissue-a disorganized framework of new skin cells that differs from healthy skin.

 How Red Light Therapy Can Help Prevent Scarring and Treat Existing Scars